Check Out Some Excellent LinkedIn Hacks for Your Small Business

 Even if all you do is add the name of your business, it will still help you.
 But why?
 It is because you can use LinkedIn to start to differentiate your business from others with similar names.
 If your business is XYZ, Inc., is that the one in Utah or the one in Hawaii?
 What does your company do?

 LinkedIn Hacks for Your Small Business: More Benefits of Adding Your Business

 - The company name is spelled correctly.
 And this includes whether it is an LLC or a corporation.

 - The company page is clickable in your profile

-Just adding your company’s name and address is helpful, but you will do better if you start to add more detail.
+Just adding your company’s name and address is helpful.
+But you will do better if you start to add more detail.
 What does your company do?
 Have you been in the news lately?
 Even the local news is helpful.

 We are experienced attorneys.
 Contact our lawyers today.

-While that is not terribly exciting copy, it gets across one vital piece of information: two common ways to say ‘lawyer’.
+While that is not terribly exciting copy, it gets across one vital piece of information: two common ways to say lawyer.

 - Congratulations to Erik and his wife, Dale, on the birth of their second child, Emma.